“Quantum boards are the best thing ever!”

 And if they are, which brand is best?

 We’ll tackle all those questions and more.
-By the time you get to the bottom of this page, you will know everything you need to know about quantum boards, and you’ll know whether they are right for you and exactly which one(s) you should get.
+By the time you get to the bottom of this page, you will know everything you need to know about quantum boards, and you’ll know whether they are right type of grow light for you, and exactly which one(s) you should get.

 Let’s start with the most basic question.